OrlandoDevs/orlandodevs.github.io/_posts/2016-01-19-orlando-devs-salaries-in-2016.md

 ## A big thanks to:

 A huge thanks goes to everyone who participated in this survey.
-Also a huge thanks to the data crunching team who worked tirelessly to come up with these graphs (Slack handles, in alphabetic order): @atrophius, @dfieldfl, @fu, @mhmazur, @ravelantunes, @sergiocruz.
+Also a huge thanks to the data crunching team who worked tirelessly to come up with these graphs (Slack handles, in alphabetic order): @atrophius, @brunogenaro, @dfieldfl, @fu, @mhmazur, @ravelantunes, @sergiocruz.

 ## Got questions?